Jaslyn1191/hellohackers/README.md

 By guiding users toward appropriate medication choices and involving pharmacists in the verification process, MediAI encourages responsible consumption of medicines.

 ### Solution Overview
-MediAI is an AI-powered application that enables users to purchase OTC medicines online through interactive conversations.
-Users describe their symptoms to the AI, which gathers relevant information and suggests suitable OTC medications.
-Before final dispensing, the system notifies a pharmacist to review and verify the appropriateness of the medication.
-This ensures both efficiency and safety in the medication purchasing process.
-The application integrates Gemini AI to provide intelligent symptom analysis and conversational interaction.
+MediAI is an AI-powered mobile application that:
+- Interacts with users to understand their symptoms
+- Generates OTC medication recommendations using Gemini AI
+- Sends recommendations to a pharmacist for verification before dispensing
+- Allows users to securely purchase verified medicines online This solution combines efficiency, safety, and innovation in healthcare access.

 ## Key Features
 **1. AI-Powered Symptom Analysis**